mckinlde/clBot/README.md

 You can read about why this is a bad idea [here](https://singlepaynews.com/feed/1431)

-But apparently I just can't help myself.
+But apparently I just can't help myself. ((Note from the future: skip to step 7 if you're using this as a boilerplate; we setup with firefox/geckdriver now and have shell scripts for everything from installing stuff to creating cronjobs))

 # 2. Launching an ec2 from the aws web console
 First, I launch an ec2 instance.
 I use: